Mathemalsky/BTSPP/README.md

 ### Prerequisites
 - [cmake](https://cmake.org/) version 3.20 or higher is required for compiling
 - [dear imgui](https://github.com/ocornut/imgui) is used for graphical output. dear imgui is contained as git submodule, but it needs
-- [glfw](https://www.glfw.org/) Can be installed using the following steps:
+- [glfw](https://www.glfw.org/) can be installed using the following steps:
 ```
 sudo apt-get install xorg-dev
 sudo apt-get install libgl1-mesa-dev